The Department of Women and Gender is part of a global movement. The two main topics are gender justice and women's rights.

-The EMS Women and Gender Unit is part of a worldwide movement for greater gender justice.
-Gender justice is achieved when all people can lead a life free from discrimination and violence – regardless of which gender they feel they belong to, or their sexual orientation.
+Gender justice is achieved when all people can live free from discrimination and violence, regardless of which gender they identify with or their sexual orientation.

 Stellenbosch, South Africa